 NATIONAL HAMMOCK DAY

-On July 22 relax in the shade and enjoy the summer day as it is National Hammock Day.
+On July 22nd, relax in the shade and enjoy National Hammock Day.
 These portable, comfortable slings create excellent napping spaces no matter where you are!